Code-Institute-Submissions/TheMonkees-9/README.md

 ## Deployment
 I decided to opt for a very simple deployment to Github pages.
 The website can be accessed via the link below: https://asi9games.github.io/TheMonkees/

+## Credits

+### Content
+1. Jukebox feature
+* “Vinyl Color Test” by Antoine Lnit
+* “Vinyl Pure CSS” by Alexandre Broudin
+* “Snap Stack” by the Appnotist

+2. Youtube videos and gifs
+* Video within Modals” on MDBootstrap

+3. Theme
+* “Retro Color Palette” from color-hex.com

+4. Main Image
+* "How to create a Cartoon effect in Photoshop CC" by Photoshop Amateur on Youtube

+5. Contact Form
+* How To Build a Working Bootstap Contact Form by Bootstrapious

+6. Tour Dates
+* Events widget by "BandsinTown"

+7. About Us
+* The Monkees Wikipedia page

+### Media
+1. Main Image
+* The Monkees Classic Album Collection (Box Set)

+2. Videos
+* The Monkees Live at the Royal Albert Hall by the raremonkees on Youtube
+* The Monkees Live on TV 2016 I'm A Believer / Good Times! by Cal Vid on Youtube
+* Davy Jones (THE MONKEES) on the TONIGHT SHOW in 1995! by BiGlee Archives on Youtube

+3. Media
+* All the audio tracks found on this website, belong to the Monkees

+### Acknowledgments
+Inspiration for simple Bootstrap one-page website from Angela Yu.